Guy-L/parakit/README.md

 ## Custom Analyzers

+**Temporary note:**
+<br>**We higly recommend that you get started by looking at the GameState object specification in `game_entities.py` and simple analyzers in `analysis_examples.py`.
+This section will be expanded and improved for clarity at a later point.
+Feel free to ask if you have any questions.**

 A template analyzer called `AnalysisTemplate` can be found in `analysis.py`.
 To make your own analyzer, copy this template, give it a unique class name, and implement the `__init__()`, `step()` and `done()` methods.
 It'll then instantly be added to the analyzers you can select in `settings.py`.

 Initialize in `__init__()` any variables you need to track during the extraction (a common property, for instance, is the "best frame" seen so far).
 Every time a game state is extracted (i.e. only once for single-state extraction), the `step()` method is called and passed a `GameState` object. `done()` then runs once extraction is complete.